Ch4nKyy/BG3WASD/README.md

 1. Optionally but recommended:
     * Install [AutoHotKey v1.1](https://www.autohotkey.com/) (I think v2.0 will not work.)
-    * From [Releases](https://github.com/Ch4nKyy/BG3WASD/releases), download WASD_Toggle.ahk.
+    * From [Nexusmods](https://www.nexusmods.com/baldursgate3/mods/781?tab=files) or [Releases](https://github.com/Ch4nKyy/BG3WASD/releases), download WASD_Toggle.ahk.
 It does not matter where you put it.
     * In-game, bind camera controls to only arrow keys, not WASD!
     * Every time you play the game, run WASD_Toggle.ahk as administrator by right clicking it.
 You see if it is running in the tray menu, bottom right.